SkygearIO/features/features/123-chat-push-notification/api.md

 ## Task

 1. Define new payload format
-2. Update skygear server to support new payload.
+2. Update Skygear server to support new payload.
+3. Update Skygear SDK to support new payload.

 ## New Payload